With 2017 coming to a close, now is the time for private foundations to start thinking about their year-end tax strategies.

 Net Operating Losses

-If a foundation has unrelated business taxable income (UBTI) and a net operating loss was generated for 2015 or is projected for 2016, it should consider whether the loss should be carried forward to future years or back to prior years.
+Under current tax law, if a foundation generates UBTI and an NOL was generated for 2016 or is projected for 2017, the foundation will want to consider whether the loss should be carried forward to future years or carried back to prior years.
 Refunds can be claimed for taxes paid on a prior-year Form 990-T by filing an amended return, or the loss can be carried forward to offset future UBTI.

 Private Operating Foundation Status